logo elektroda

 The main microcontroller is Puya PY32F002AF15P6TU, used as PY32F030.
 All the pieces I checked worked, but the manufacturer does not guarantee the existence of the peripherals I am using.

 The whole thing is powered at 3.3V by two "662K" type stabilisers - very cheap and common clones of the XC6206P332MR.
-The second stabiliser is used to power the buffer for the sound on the 74LVC2G14GW.
+The second stabiliser is used to power the buffer to the sound on the 74LVC2G14GW.

 In the first version there was no buffer but only a low-pass filter and unfortunately the operation of the memory operation card was very clearly audible.
 Adding a separate 3.3v stabiliser and buffer has SIGNIFICANTLY improved the sound quality.